Ever notice how people respond to challenges in two completely different ways?

 Curate a High-Agency Environment

-This is the most asymmetric investment you can make: the right environment compounds your growth automatically.
+This is the most asymmetric investment you can make.
+The right environment compounds your growth automatically.

 Action steps: